Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/properties.rst

 Convex Hull
    A mesh-like surface encompassing (e.g. shrink-wrap over) all vertices (best results with fewer vertices).
-   Convex approximation of the object, has good performance and stability.
+   A convex approximation of the object, has a good performance and stability.
 Mesh
    :term:`Mesh` consisting of triangles only, allowing for more detailed interactions than convex hulls.
    Allows to simulate concave objects, but is rather slow and unstable.